35 Fun Things to Do in Chicago in September from a Local

 Chicago deep dish pizza

 Enjoy music and dance from South Asian performing artists at the Mandala Makers Festival.
-Head to the Athenaeum Theatre in Lakeview for performances ranging from folk and classical traditions to an electronic party.
+Performances ranging from folk and classical traditions to an electronic party go down at Comrade Chicago, Epiphany Center for the Arts, and iO Theater.

 Printer’s Row isn’t home to many printing houses these days, but it still hosts the Midwest’s largest outdoor literary event.
 Printers Row Lit Fest features row upon row of booksellers and a weekend of author talks for book lovers of all kinds.